Contact temporal network during motility induced phase separation

-In Fig.~\ref{fig:6}(c)--(d), the global clustering coefficient $C$ decreases for more persistent particles, i.e., at larger Péclet numbers.
-This occurs because less active particles at small Péclet numbers diffuse more slowly, as described by the relation $D_{\text{active}} \approx u_0^2t_r/2$~\cite{stenhammar2014phase,soto2025self}.
-As a result, particles are less likely to form clusters over time, producing a non-monotonic trend similar to that observed in the dilute phase in Fig.\ref{fig:5}(a).
-This trend is also reflected in the number of triangles and triplets in panel (d).
-Nevertheless, for $\text{Pe} \leq 60$, the system exhibits a behavioral change: increased particle persistence improves the likelihood of three-particle encounters and the duration of their interactions.
+Conversely, less active particles at small Péclet numbers diffuse more slowly, as described by the relation $D_{\text{active}} \approx u_0^2 t_r / 2$\cite{stenhammar2014phase,soto2025self}.
+As a result, particles at high Péclet numbers are more likely to form clusters over time, producing a non-monotonic trend similar to that observed in the dilute phase in Fig.\ref{fig:5}(a).
+This trend is also reflected in the number of triangles and triplets in Fig.~\ref{fig:5}(d), with the number of triangles increasing at a higher rate for larger Péclet numbers at longer time windows.

 Although the number of triplets remains higher than the number of triangles, triangle formation becomes more probable as particle persistence increases.
 Figure~\ref{fig:5}(d) also shows the scaling of the number of triangles with the Péclet number, demonstrating that particle persistence largely determines the clustering coefficient $C$.